-Materials: DuPont Leads Decline on Hard Comparison to Year-Ago Pre-Split Revenues
+Materials: DuPont Led Decline on Hard Comparison to Year-Ago Pre-Split Revenues

-The Materials sector is reporting the highest (year-over-year) decline in revenue of all eleven sectors at -14.5%.
-At the industry level, two of the four industries in this sector are reporting a decline in revenue for the quarter: Chemicals (-20%) and Metals & Mining (-14%).
+The Materials sector reported the highest (year-over-year) decline in revenue of all eleven sectors at -14.7%.
+At the industry level, two of the four industries in this sector reported a decline in revenue for the quarter: Chemicals (-21%) and Metals & Mining (-14%).

-At the company level, DuPont is the largest contributor to the (year-over-year) decline in revenue for the sector.
-However, the revenue decline is being boosted by an apples-to-oranges comparison of post-split revenues to pre-split revenues.
-The actual revenue for Q3 2019 (\$5.43 billion) reflects the standalone revenue for DuPont, while the actual revenue for Q3 2018 (\$20.12 billion) reflects the combined revenue for DowDuPont (DuPont, Dow, and Corteva).
-This apples-to-oranges comparison is the main reason DuPont is the largest contributor to the revenue decline for the sector.
-If this company were excluded, the blended revenue decline for the sector would improve to 1.7% from -14.5%.
+At the company level, DuPont was the largest contributor to the (year-over-year) decline in revenue for the sector.
+However, the revenue decline was boosted by an apples-to-oranges comparison of post-split revenues to pre-split revenues.
+The actual revenue for Q3 2019 (\$5.43 billion) reflected the standalone revenue for DuPont, while the actual revenue for Q3 2018 (\$20.12 billion) reflected the combined revenue for DowDuPont (DuPont, Dow, and Corteva).
+This apples-to-oranges comparison was the main reason DuPont was the largest contributor to the revenue decline for the sector.
+If this company were excluded, the blended revenue decline for the sector would improve to 1.6% from -14.7%.